svott7/ConcurrentChecker/README.md

 All provided checkers are added to the respective context menu beside classic MPS checker actions and follow the same selection logic in the logical view, so that multiple models can be selected but selecting only virtual packages doesn't work.

 Running checkers can be observed in the MPS background task view.
-There isn't a modal dialog showing the progress and blocking the UI anymore.
+There isn't a modal dialog showing the overall progress and blocking the UI anymore.

-Note: If you would like to remove the classic checker context actions, check out `com.mbeddr.mpsutil.actionsfilter` as part of [mbeddr.core](https://github.com/mbeddr/mbeddr.core/issues).
+Note: If you would like to remove the classic checker context actions for users, check out `com.mbeddr.mpsutil.actionsfilter` as part of [mbeddr.core](https://github.com/mbeddr/mbeddr.core/issues).

 ## Build Instructions

-The solution `ConcurrentChecker.build` owns a build script you can execute to create a plugin artifact.
+The solution `ConcurrentChecker.build` owns a build script you can execute to create your own plugin artifact.

 ### Required Dependencies